AngleProtocol/angle-docs/guides/use-cases/ageur-treasury.md

 ### Deposit on Curve and stake on Convex

-Another option is to deposit agEUR in the [Curve 3EUR](https://curve.fi/factory/66/deposit) pool (agEUR+EURs+EURt), and then deposit the Curve LP tokens on [Convex](https://www.convexfinance.com/stake) for CVX and CRV rewards.
+Another option is to deposit agEUR in the [Curve 3EUR](https://curve.fi/factory/66/deposit) pool (agEUR+EURs+EURt) or in the [Curve agEUR-EUROC pool](https://classic.curve.fi/factory/164), and then deposit the Curve LP tokens on [Convex](https://www.convexfinance.com/stake) for CVX and CRV rewards.

-This opportunity usually generates higher yield but it is reserved for more advanced users.
+These opportunities usually generate higher yields but are reserved for more advanced users.

 ### Other yield opportunities